Opentrons/opentrons/DEV_SETUP.md

 #### 0. Install `brew` and general dependencies

-[Homebrew][] is a package manager for macOS, and it is useful to install language-agnostic development tools.
+[Homebrew][brew] is a package manager for macOS, and it is useful to install language-agnostic development tools.
 Installing the `brew` command will also install the [Xcode Command Line tools][], which are required for development on macOS.

 1. Go to [https://brew.sh][brew]
 2. Copy and run the install script